Pohakuloa Training Area

+History

 The region was used for live fire exercises in 1943 during World War II when Camp Tarawa temporarily held troops on Parker Ranch.

 About 91000 acre were leased from Richard Smart, owner of the ranch.

 At that time it was called the Waikoloa Maneuver Area, and located northwest of current base, south of Waimea.
 In September 1946 the land used for the old maneuver area and camp was returned to the ranch, and a smaller Lalamilo Firing Range used until 1953.
 Since coastal areas were developed into tourist resorts, military areas were moved inland to more remote locations.

+In 1989, local botanist Lani Stemmermann sued the U.S. Army with the assistance of the Sierra Club Legal Defense Fund after she observed the bulldozing of endangered species for construction.
+Before the trial, the Army settled and agreed to restore the developed area.
+The area continues to serve as a live-fire combat training area in the Pacific theater for all ground forces, as well as hosting local national guard and law enforcement.

 Location

-The name of the current facility comes from puʻu pōhaku loa, which means "long rocky cinder cone" in the Hawaiian Language, although like many other Hawaiian names, the same name has been used for other places on the island.
+The area of 108863 acre is the largest United States Department of Defense installation in the state of Hawaii, or anywhere in the Pacific.
+The name of the facility comes from puʻu pōhaku loa, which means "long rocky cinder cone" in the Hawaiian Language, although like many other Hawaiian names, the same name has been used for other places on the island.

 Pōhakuloa Training Area lies in a high plateau between lower slopes of Mauna Kea to approximately 6800 ft in elevation and to about 9000 ft on Mauna Loa.
 The training area is about midway between Hilo, on the east coast and the Army landing site at Kawaihae Harbor.

 It is used by both the U.S. Army and Marine Corps.

 The only road access is via the Saddle Road (Hawaii Route 200), which is paralleled by a tank trail.

 Heavy equipment is either flown into Hilo, or else shipped via barge to Kawaihae Harbor, about 40 mi away on the Saddle Road.
 Because of this remoteness, the area is used mostly for short training sessions.